jesp89g8/MediaPlayer/functionList.md

 * add playlist
 * cancel playlist
+* Move up the list
+* Move down the list
+* Drag the list at the specific position
+* choose one playlist
+    * One click will choose the list
-* choose one playlist then play the list
+    * Double click will play the list
     * when play the list will highlight the song

 ## playlist control

 * add music
 * Delete music
+* Move up the music in the list
+* Move down the music in the list
+* Drag the music to specific position
 * choose one song
-*
+  * one click will choose the song
+  * Double click will play the music

 # Database